tokyosheep/Photoshop_InDesgin_UXPMulti-window/readme.md

 ## Note

-on InDesign, you must open opnels from plugin panel. select from top of menu, then open panels you'll see same contents on all of panels.
+on InDesign, you must open panels from the "plugin panel". you should not open the panel from top of the menu. select from top of the menu, then open panels display same contents on all of panels.

 ![from menu](./readmeimg/fromMenu.png)